duktig-solutions/Duktig-microservice-php/documentation/api/2-getting-started.md

 [Download Postman](https://www.getpostman.com/downloads/)

-Assume you have received test account for Duktig.Microservice before, as a separated document.
+Assume you have received a test account for Duktig.Microservice before, as a separated document.

 ![Postman Screen example](./images/postman-screenshot-1.png)
 ***Example of Postman application***